-Multiple papers have revealed that many patients with non-epileptic disorders such as syncope and PNES have the incorrect diagnosis of epilepsy perpetuated by the misreading of benign EEG patterns.
-9-11 One-third of the patients later found to have PNES have had previous EEGs that were interpreted as epileptiform that contributed to the misdiagnosis.9 When the studies were obtained and reviewed carefully, most of the misread patterns were simple fluctuations of sharply contoured background rhythms or fragmented alpha activity.
-Other patterns in the studies included wicket spikes, hyperventilation-induced slowing and hypnagogic hypersynchrony.
-The consequences of misreading EEGs are many.
+misreading EEGs are many.
 First, it may delay arriving at the correct diagnosis.
-Once a patient is 'labelled' with a diagnosis, it is difficult to undo it.
+Once a patient is 'labeled' with a diagnosis, it is difficult to undo it.
 It requires obtaining the original EEG and reinterpreting it.
 No amount of normal EEGs can undo an abnormal EEG unless this is done, and it is often difficult in clinical practice.
-Acceptance of the diagnosis of PNES is difficult when patients have been told that their previous EEG was 'abnormal'.
-This may contribute to the usual delay in diagnosis of PNES of seven years.12 Unfortunately, the longer the delay in arriving at the diagnosis of PNES, the worse the prognosis.13 Conservative reading of EEGs is important in avoiding misdiagnosis, which wastes society's and the patient's healthcare resources and delays proper treatment.
+Acceptance of the diagnosis of PNES is difficult when patients have been told that their previous EEG was 'abnormal.'
+This may contribute to the usual delay in diagnosis of PNES of seven years.
+Unfortunately, the longer the delay in arriving at the diagnosis of PNES, the worse the prognosis.
+Conservative reading of EEGs is important in avoiding misdiagnosis, which wastes society's and the patient's healthcare resources and delays proper treatment.

 The reasons for misinterpretation are unclear and complex.
-One factor appears to be the overemphasis on 'phase reversals'.
+One factor appears to be the overemphasis on 'phase reversals.'
 Many experts feel that the overemphasis on these and 'sharp activity' causes many problems.
-14,15 There is a common misconception that sharp activity that points towards each other, i.e. phase reversals, is pathogenic.
-The basic principles of polarity and localisation make it clear that this is not true; it is only indicative of localisation of a negative discharge, much of which is totally normal.
+There is a common misconception that sharp activity that points toward each other, i.e. phase reversals, is pathogenic.
+The basic principles of polarity and localization make it clear that this is not true; it is only indicative of localization of a negative discharge, much of which is totally normal.
 Phase reversals are not one of the criteria used to determine whether a discharge is epileptiform.
 Strict criteria need to be applied to determine whether a discharge is of epileptic significance.
-Other factors include trying too hard to find an abnormality because the patient had a 'seizure', fear of missing an abnormality or inexperience in reading EEGs and, in particular, paediatric EEGs.
+Other factors include trying too hard to find an abnormality because the patient had a 'seizure,' fear of missing an abnormality, or inexperience in reading EEGs and, in particular, pediatric EEGs.

 Sharp activity in order to be epileptiform needs to stand out significantly from the background (>50%) and disrupt it.
 This is usually in the form of a spike (<70ms) or sharp wave (70-200ms) with a slow wave that disrupts the background.
 Unfortunately, there is an over-reliance on phase reversals to distinguish sharp activity.
-This is often the source of misreading, because phase reversals are normal phenomena and when superimposed on the underlying rhythms can give the appearance of a spike and slow wave.
+This is often the source of misreading, because phase reversals are a normal phenomena and when superimposed on the underlying rhythms can give the appearance of a spike and slow wave.
 Usually, a review of the background will help to distinguish this superimposition of rhythms from true pathological sharp activity.

 The state of wakefulness or sleep is also important in the determination of pathogenicity.
 In general, sharp transients seen only during drowsiness or light sleep are less likely to be associated with epilepsy.
-In a study of sleep EEGs carried out on 'normal' patients during polysomnograms, there was an incidence of frontal sharp transients in 68%, temporal sharp transients in 37% and spike and wave discharges (predominantly frontal) in 13%.
-The criteria for the sharp transients were not stated clearly, but they emphasise the presence of sharply contoured waveforms in drowsiness and light sleep where most of these were found.
+In a study of sleep EEGs carried out on 'normal' patients during polysomnograms, there was an incidence of frontal sharp transients in 68%, temporal sharp transients in 37%, and spike and wave discharges (predominantly frontal) in 13%.
+The criteria for the sharp transients were not stated clearly, but they emphasize the presence of sharply contoured waveforms in drowsiness and light sleep where most of these were found.
 In contrast, studies of 'awake' EEGs show that an incidence has been found of 0.5% in Royal Air Force crews (58% of these were during photic stimulation, one of which later developed epilepsy) and 2% in US Air Force personnel (included drowsy state).